-Records of consultation with relevant land and water managers, specialists in catchment modelling and other competent personnel.
+Records of consultation with relevant land and water managers and other competent personnel.

 Cooperative arrangements with relevant land and water managers in monitoring of trends in water yields and impacts of forest management activities on water yield.

 Maps and other planning instruments.